.avif)

 We recommend a professional electrical inspection every 5 to 10 years for most homes, or anytime you purchase a new home.
 If your home is more than 25 years old, an inspection is especially important because wiring, panels, and connections degrade over time.
 We also recommend an inspection if you're experiencing any issues like flickering lights, warm outlets, or tripping breakers.
 Our electrical safety inspections cover your panel, wiring, outlets, grounding, and overall system safety.

 Watch for flickering or dimming lights, a burning smell near outlets or switches, discolored or warm outlet covers, frequently tripping breakers, buzzing sounds from your panel or walls, and outlets that don't work.
 Any of these could indicate a wiring problem that needs attention.
-Older homes in the Phoenix area, especially those built in the 1960s and 1970s, sometimes have aluminum wiring that can be a fire hazard if not properly maintained.
+Older homes in the Phoenix area, especially those built prior to 1975, sometimes have single strand aluminum or cloth insulated wiring that can be a fire hazard if not properly maintained or completely replaced.
 If you notice any of these signs, call us and we'll come diagnose the issue with our electrical troubleshooting service.

-Aluminum wiring was commonly used in homes built during the 1960s and 1970s.
-It's not inherently dangerous, but it does require more attention than copper wiring.
-Aluminum expands and contracts more with heat, which can loosen connections over time and create fire hazards at outlets, switches, and junction boxes.
-The good news is you don't always need a full rewire.
-In many cases, we can install special connectors (called AlumiConn or COPALUM connectors) at every connection point to make your aluminum wiring safe.
-We see a lot of aluminum wiring in older Mesa, Tempe, and Phoenix homes and can assess your situation during a free estimate.
+Single Strand Aluminum wiring was commonly used in homes built during the 1960s and 1970s.
+It can be dangerous, and it does require more attention than copper wiring.
+Single Strand Aluminum wiring expands and contracts more with heat, which can loosen connections over time and create fire hazards at outlets, switches, and junction boxes.
+In most cases we recommend a full rewire.
+In some cases, we can install an aluminum to copper pigtail with special connectors (called AlumiConn connectors) at every connection point.
+We see a lot of single strand aluminum wiring in older Mesa, Tempe, and Phoenix homes, and can assess your situation during a free estimate.

 A breaker trips when the circuit is overloaded, meaning too many devices or appliances are drawing power from the same circuit.
 It can also trip from a short circuit or a ground fault.
 If it's happening occasionally, it might just be an overloaded circuit that needs to be redistributed.
 If a breaker trips repeatedly or immediately after you reset it, that's a sign of a more serious issue like a short in the wiring, a bad breaker, or a failing appliance.
 Don't ignore a breaker that keeps tripping.
 It's doing its job by preventing a fire, but the underlying cause needs to be fixed.
 Give us a call and our troubleshooting team can diagnose it.

 You need a licensed electrician.
 Installing a Level 2 EV charger requires running a dedicated 240-volt circuit from your panel to your garage or driveway, which involves working inside your breaker panel.
 This is not a DIY job.
-It requires a permit and inspection in Arizona, and doing it incorrectly can damage your vehicle's charging system or create a fire hazard.
-At The Wire Guy Electric, we install chargers for every major EV brand including Tesla, Ford, Rivian, and more.
-We handle the permit and make sure everything is done to code.
+Doing it incorrectly can damage your vehicle's charging system or create a fire hazard.
+We have seen a lot of DIY EV charger installations catch fire and cause serious damage to homes.
+At The Wire Guy Electric, we install chargers for every major EV brand including Tesla, Ford, Rivian, ChargePoint and more.
+We make sure everything is done safely and to code.
 Learn more on our EV charger installation page.

 For homes in Arizona, we always recommend IC-rated LED recessed fixtures.
 IC stands for Insulation Contact, which means the fixture is designed to safely touch the insulation in your ceiling without creating a fire risk.
 Since nearly every home in the Phoenix area has insulation in the ceiling, this is a code requirement.
 LED fixtures are the standard now because they use less energy, produce almost no heat (which matters when your AC is already working hard), and last 25,000 to 50,000 hours.
 For color temperature, most homeowners prefer 3000K for a warm, comfortable feel.
 Read our full guide on recessed lighting installation in Phoenix for more details.